jkica/silverbell/README.md

 # To run the frontend project:
 - navigate to /frontend folder
+- create the .env file and fill it according to .env.example
 - type "npm install"
 - type "npm run start" (the project will be automatically opened in port 3000)